eecs489staff/a1-sockets-mininet/docs/readme.md

 <img src="assignment1_topology.png" title="Assignment 1's topology" alt="Should be showing the topology described in assignment1_topology.py" width="350" height="220"/>

 If you have trouble launching the script, a common fix is to first try running `sudo mn -c`, and then try launching the script again.
+This will clear anything on Mininet at that point.

 Hosts (`h1` to `h10`) are represented by squares and switches (`s1` to `s6`) are represented by circles; the names in the diagram match the names of hosts and switches in Mininet.
 The hosts are assigned IP addresses 10.0.0.1 through 10.0.0.10; the last number in the IP address matches the host number.